TW-RPC-005: Quantum-Resistant Tor-Enhanced Decentralized Node Infrastructure for PoT-O

 # In root of TribeWarez repo

-make pot-o-up-with-torThis spins up:
+make pot-o-up-with-torThis spins up onion services for:

 Manual Tor config (for custom NUCs)